goblivend/Advent-of-code/2022/README.md

 This one was quite tricky, tried to do it the dumb way at first (checking at each point if there was a sensor in range) and this took ages to run.
 Raph came in clutch and I saw the idea of using ranges of sight and merging them together so that's what I did and this solution is way faster to solve. quite happy the way it looks, took idea from raph but still managed to do my own code

+### Day 16 :
+Didn't manage to fix my answer, even for part 1, I will definetly try to fix it since it only show a result close to the one we want but for the moment I will continue to next Day.